SliceCast/External-PG3D-Injector/README.md

 # KMrite
 writing into android application lib.so with offset &amp; hex bytes <br />
-now its only supports Non Root Only.
+now its only supports Non Root Only [ With An Virtual Space ].

 # Usage
 The main code is in Tools.kt <br />